wozjac/brackets-ui5/README.md

 - mockDataOverwrite: whether to overwrite or not existing JSON files

 ## Unit tests
 Unit tests are using Brackets embedded mechanism based on Jasmine.
-The entry point is unittests.js file, you can run in via menu path Debug->Run Tests.
+The entry point is the unittests.js file, you can run in via menu path Debug->Run Tests.
 Please keep in mind, that this option is not available in the standard version; to reveal it a version [build from source](https://github.com/adobe/brackets/wiki/How-to-Hack-on-Brackets) is required.

 ## Known issues
-- no code hints for some full-path objects lile jQuery.sap
+- no code hints for some full-path objects like jQuery.sap

 ## Further development
-- code analysis (hints, quick docs) based on built-in Tern/Acorn
+- code analysis and type recognition for hints and quick docs based on built-in Tern/Acorn

 ## License
 This plugin is licensed under the [MIT license](http://opensource.org/licenses/MIT).